 So, if you came here thinking you were going to find the typical canned answer to your question about whole life insurance being a good or bad investment, think again.
 If you stick with us, we will take you on a journey that will hopefully open your mind to new financial potentialities.

 Secret 1.
 The Wealthy Buy Assets

-Wealth coach, educator and entrepreneur, Robert Kiyosaki, puts it best when he says that the wealthy buy assets while the poor and middle class buy liabilities.
+Wealth coach, educator and entrepreneur, Robert Kiyosaki, author of Rich Dad, Poor Dad, puts it best when he says that the wealthy buy assets while the poor and middle class buy liabilities.